raspiblitz/raspiblitz/FAQ.md

 ![LightningShell](pictures/lightningshell.png)

 Also there are first free 3D open source files in this repo in the directory `case.3dprint` that you can selfprint.
 Those are much simpler then the 'Lightning Shell' and are not finished yet.
 But feel free to try out and improve - PullRequests welcome.

-## How can I avoid using a prepared blockchain and validate myself?

-The torrent and FTP download use a prepared blockchain to kick start the RaspiBlitz.
-If you want to selft validate you could do this on another more powerful computer and then transfere your own validated blockchain over to the RaspiBlitz.
-Check the options `Copying from another Computer` & `Cloning from a 2nd HDD` described in the [README](README.md) for more details.